 We also have Rowan, the Steerswoman.
 She is more than a navigator and map maker, she’s part of a group of people that believes in science, in documentation and in open sources - the steerswomen.
 When a Steerswoman asks, you must answer, and truthfully.
 If you ask any Steerswoman, she’ll also answer to the best of her knowledge and truthfully.
 As a group, they are gathering information about the world they live in.

-The Steerswoman Series is incomplete, four books are out, and two more parts are still being written.
-Book 6 is almost complete and the title is know (The City in the Crags) and Book 5 is in the making and will be published “when it is ready”.
+The Steerswoman Series is incomplete, four books are out, and two are still being written.
+Book 6 is almost complete and the title is known (The City in the Crags) and Book 5 is in the making and will be published “when it is ready”.

 The Language of Power takes Rowan back to the Inner Lands after she understood that the Demon plague has not been orchestrated by Slado and that her enemy is to be found within the human part of her homeworld.
 In the city of Donner, she’s planning on learning more about the wizards and their ways, and she has brilliant help.
 Because her grenade throwing proto magician whizkid from the start of the series has grown up, and he’s been learning programming languages.